Understanding Executive Function: What It Is and Why It Matters

 While regular maintenance keeps your organizational system functional, occasionally you'll need a more comprehensive overhaul.
 Here are signs that a deeper refinement of your system is warranted:

-Difficulty Finding Things: When you know a task exists but you struggle to locate it in your backlog, or when you keep recreating and duplicating tasks that are already in your backlog.
+Difficulty Finding Things: Sure signs that your backlogs need maintenance include: 1) when you struggle to locate tasks that you know are already described in your backlog, and 2) when you keep recreating and duplicating tasks that are already described in your backlog.

 Feeling Disconnected from Projects: If your backlog no longer accurately represents your current goals and commitments it is time for deeper cleaning.

-After Significant Life or Work Changes: Major transitions like new jobs, relationship changes, or shifts in responsibilities should prompt you to take a careful look at your backlogs to see if they still reflect your priorities.
+After Significant Life or Work Changes: Major transitions like new jobs, relationship changes, or shifts in responsibilities should prompt you to take a careful look at your backlogs to see if the projects and tasks contained there still reflect your priorities.

 Less Frequent Refinement Tactics

-The "Fresh Eyes" Technique: Start reviewing from the bottom of the backlog (looking at the oldest items) rather than the top.
-This helps you evaluate long-standing items from a fresh perspective.
-Ask yourself, do you still need this project or task to go forward?
+The "Fresh Eyes" Technique: Start reviewing from the bottom of your backlog (looking at the oldest items) rather than the top.
+This helps you evaluate older, long-standing items from a fresh perspective.
+Ask yourself, do you still need this project or task in order to move forward?

 The "Project Health Check": Review all of your projects rather than the individual tasks associated with those projects first.
 In this way you can more quickly identify projects that may be stalled or no longer relevant.

-The "Task Aging" Strategy: Look only at those tasks that have still not been executed after a certain period of time has elapsed (e.g., 3 months without action) and give these tasks special scrutiny.
+The "Task Aging" Strategy: Look only at those tasks that have still not been executed after a certain period of time has elapsed since they were defined (e.g., those that are three or more months old with no action having yet been taken) and give these tasks special scrutiny.

-Carlos, an executive who had multiple competing priorities he was trying to juggle, blocked off 45 minutes every other Friday afternoon during which time he engaged in his Backlog Refinement Ritual.
-He described it as "pulling weeds and pruning overgrowth", and offered that in this fashion he was better able to insure that the projects and tasks that were most important got the attention they needed to flourish despite his busy schedule.
-Though this regular maintenance required precious time, it paid for itself by helping Carlos stick to his organization system rather than abandoning it as he had done in the past.
+Carlos, an executive with multiple competing priorities he needed to juggle, chose to block off 45 minutes every other Friday afternoon during which time he engaged in his Backlog Refinement Ritual.
+He described this refinement process as "pulling weeds and pruning overgrowth", offering that, by proceeding in this fashion and in spite of his busy schedule, he helped himself become more certain that his most important projects and tasks got the attention they required in order to flourish.
+Though this regular maintenance process required Carlos to spend additional time planning rather than executing, he found it was worth it to do so given how much easier and faster it became for him to develop his daily todo list each day.

 Daily Todo Lists: Your Focused Execution Plan